pixelkode/mynetx-site-mynetx.net/wp-content/plugins/google-analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.4.5 =
+* Introduce Remarketing support
+* Introduce Option to remove tracking on wp-login.
+* Add link to Analytics training and option to remove.

+= 6.4.4.3 =
+* Bug fix: Duplicate data sometimes showing
+* Bug fix: Flotr jQuery library clash with WooCommerce.

+= 6.4.4.2 =
+* Updated graph to not show current day as stats are incomplete.

+= 6.4.4.1 =
+* Update caused random Google error.
+Removed problem code.

+= 6.4.4 =
+* Added point tooltip.
+* removed jquery.sparkline.min.js
+* added jquery.flot.min.js
+* added 30 days, 60 days and yesterday selection
+* removed line google-analytics-summary-widget.php line 222
+* Use un-minified JS if script debug on.
+Props simonwheatley

+= 6.4.3 =
+* Fixes over strict validation on one field where not required causing PHP Errors.
+Thanks for head start jeremyclarke.

+= 6.4.2 =
+* Fixes potential XSS security issue in admin - RECOMMENDED UPDATE.

+= 6.4.1 =
+* Re-wrote caching on admin dashboard panel.
+Caches results for 6 hours, and speeds up display significantly using WordPress caching.
+* Added prevention on URI Class (Google) clashing.

+= 6.4 =
+* Added better caching of dashboard widget.
+* Added better error handling with Google API calls.
+Prevents breaking widget section if an error is found.
+* Updated Google API files to latest version (0.6.0)
+* Added filter to prevent IDs being passed to google with 'ga:' appended twice (legacy user bug)
+* Removed SiteSpeed option - done automatically with Google Analytics now.
+* Changed some config options with Google API to try help any prev users with re-auth issues.

+= 6.3.4 =
+* Missing admin_url() causing issues with sub-directory installs.
+* Legacy code removed causing API errors with old ga_profileid variable conflicting.
+* Added Google App ID To tracking ID as supplied by Google Analytics team.
+This is just for Google's own reporting.
+We do not get access to any of your data.
+* Added support for users who wont want to authenticate with Google, but just use tracking code

+= 6.3.3 =
+* Using the admin_url() function for internal links.
+Should help people with WP installed in a sub directory.
+* Added all vars to reset function to delete / deauthorize from Google.

+= 6.3.2 =
+* Based on user issues.
+Improved error handling from Google APIs (some more to go)
+* Removed Javascript box on activation due to user issues
+* Protected URITemplateParser class from being re-declared
+* Added Reset option on plugin screen to allow re-authentication

+= 6.3.1 =
+* Small bug on upgrades patched

+= 6.3 =
+* Updated to authenticate with the new Google API

 = 6.2 =
 * Adds a new option for site speed tracking (enabled by default).